Bill Text: CA SB1006 | 2023-2024 | Regular Session | Amended

 (2) “Reconductored with advanced conductors” means replacing the existing electric conductor with a conductor that has a direct current electrical resistance at least 10 percent lower than existing conductors of a similar diameter on the system and may include rebuilding support structures or other associated facilities.

-(3) “Transmission utilities” means electrical corporations that are participating transmission owners that have turned over operation of their transmission systems to the Independent System Operator.
+(3) “Transmission utility” means an electrical corporation that is a participating transmission owner that has turned over operation of its transmission system to the Independent System Operator.

 (A) Increase transmission capacity.